-CV: Hyun Kil Shin is currently a researcher at Korea Institute of Toxicology and working on a project titled artificial intelligence (AI) model development for safe compound design.
-His research focus is on the application of advanced AI algorithms on molecular structure datasets.
-Particularly he is interested in the development of novel molecular representation applicable to the deep learning models.
+Hyun Kil Shin is currently a senior researcher in Korea Institute of Toxicology and working on the projects to develop machine learning (ML) model for safe compound design.
+His research focus is on application of advanced ML algorithms on molecular structure datasets.
+Particularly he is interested in development of novel molecular representation applicable to deep learning model.

 During his research career, Dr. Shin has authored 15 peer-reviewed research articles and book chapters and served as a reviewer in seven SCI journals (e.g., journal of medicinal chemistry).
 He joined university of science and technology (UST) as an associate professor since 2023 at the human and environmental toxicology department.